FairDP: Certified Fairness with Differential Privacy: Experimental Results

 \textbf{Imbalanced Protected Group.} Practitioners can tune \textsc{FairDP} to find an appropriate setting that balances the level of DP protection with the desired level of fairness and model utility.
-Figures \ref{fig:lawschool_rho} and \ref{fig:adult_rho} through \ref{fig:abalone_rho} (Appendix \ref{appdx:supp}) illustrate the effect of the ratio $\rho$ between the size of the datasets of the minor and major groups: $\rho = (\arg\max_{a\in[K]}n_a)/(\arg\min_{b\in[K]}n_b)$.
-For a specific $\rho$, we randomly sample data points from the majority group, reducing the size of the major group training set to the desired $\rho$, while the test sets remain unchanged for all groups.
-In general, increasing $\rho$ values lead to a greater number of data points from the majority group being utilized for training the model, thereby improving its accuracy.
+Fig. \ref{fig:adult-rho} and Figs. \ref{fig:rho-full-auc}-\ref{fig:rho-full-acc} (Appx. \ref{Appx:supp}) illustrate the effect of the ratio $\rho$ between the size of the datasets of the minor and major groups: $\rho = (\arg\max_{a\in[K]}n_a)/(\arg\min_{b\in[K]}n_b)$.
+For a specific $\rho$, we randomly sample data points from the majority group, reducing the size of the major group to the desired $\rho$.
+In general, increasing $\rho$ values leads to more data points from the majority group being utilized for training the model, thereby improving its accuracy.
 However, the effect on the model's fairness across different fairness metrics is not consistently observed.
-Nonetheless, our theoretical guarantee remains applicable across various degrees of dataset imbalance.
-Lower privacy budgets (indicating stronger privacy guarantees) contribute to improved fairness in the model's decisions, thereby reinforcing the theoretical assurances provided by \textsc{FairDP}.
+Nonetheless, our guarantee remains applicable across various degrees of dataset imbalance.
+Lower privacy budgets (i.e., stronger privacy guarantees) contribute to improved fairness in the model's decisions, strengthening the theoretical certification of \textsc{FairDP}.

+\textbf{Hyper-parameter $M$.} Table \ref{tab:impact-M} (Appx. \ref{Appx:supp}) shows the effect of the hyper-parameter $M$ toward the trade-off among privacy, fairness and utility.
+In general, reducing $M$ leads to a fairer model's decision, as described in our fairness certification.
+However, reducing $M$ will restrict the model's decision boundary, resulting in the degradation of model utility.
+In the Adult dataset, when $M$ drops from $1.0$ to $0.25$, the ROC-AUC drops from $0.80$ to $0.59$ ($\approx 50\%$ reduction), and Accuracy drops from $0.80$ to $0.75$ ($\approx 4\%$ reduction), while the demographic parity is reduced from $0.027$ to $0.0$.
+Practitioners can tune this parameter to better balance the trade-off among privacy, fairness, and utility in \textsc{FairDP}.